 My role was as a multiple package owner on behalf of the client, ultimately responsible for ensuring systems were delivered operational maintainable, efficient and safe.
 The project was designed using a 3D model, with multiple design reviews to capture all stakeholder requirements.

 At the feasibility stage, the project scope incorporating client requirements was broken out into individual work packages and the battery limits and interfaces for each work package were identified and defined.
-Instead of the “typical” approach, where a contractor is assigned to a specific discipline, for example the mechanical contract, the package design and engineering was the responsibility of the EPCM, and the construction and commissioning of each package the responsibility of one contractor.
+Instead of the “typical” approach, where a contractor is assigned to a specific discipline, for example the mechanical contract, the package design and engineering was the responsibility of the EPCM, and the construction and commissioning of each package the responsibility of one contractor that had to make sure to get surety bonds in order to guarantee the performance of his work in a construction contract.

 An RACI matrix was developed to clearly identify which stakeholder would be responsible for each project-deliverable for each package at every stage of the project.
 Contract documents were prepared to reflect this, defining the specific requirements necessary at each stage (mechanical completion, pre-commissioning, commissioning and handover).
 Any changes required after contract award managed to control scope creep, delays and cost over-runs.